 - What are my fitness goals?

-- How much money am I willing to spend on my fitness?
+- How much money can I spend on my fitness?

 - How much space do I have at home?

-- Is it possible to drive back and forth to the gym 5 days a week?
+- Is it feasible to drive back and forth to the gym 5 days a week?